Electroweak phase transition in SMEFT: Gravitational wave and collider complementarity: Gravitational wave spectrum

 From the above expressions, it is evident that among the three contributions, the sound-wave component dominates the GW spectrum.
 This is because the acoustic phase of the plasma persists longer than the brief period of bubble collision and generates a coherent source of stress-energy perturbations.
 Consequently, the overall GW peak amplitude and frequency are primarily determined by the sound-wave contribution, and the total GW spectrum typically peaks around $f_{\rm peak}^{\rm PT, sw}$.

 GW produced during FO-EWPT generally exhibits a broad frequency spectrum.
 The precise form of the GW energy density spectrum, $\Omega_{\mathrm{GW}}(f)$, is determined by the underlying dynamics of the generating processes, including bubble collisions, sound waves, and plasma turbulence.
 For many GW sources, the spectrum can be approximated by a power-law dependence on frequency, $\Omega_{\mathrm{GW}}(f) \propto f^{n}$, where $n$ is the spectral index.
 Typically, such spectra feature a characteristic peak whose position is governed by the temperature and dynamics of the phase transition.
-The energy density rises at low frequencies, reaches a maximum near the peak frequency, and subsequently decreases at higher frequencies, as illustrated in the left panel of figure~\ref{fig:gw.spectrum} for different BPs tabulated in Table \ref{tab:bp}.
+The GW energy density rises at low frequencies, reaches a maximum near the peak frequency, and subsequently decreases at higher frequencies, as illustrated in the left panel of figure~\ref{fig:gw.spectrum} for different BPs tabulated in Table \ref{tab:bp}.
 The contribution from sound waves is found to be the dominant component of the GW spectrum as shown in the right panel of figure~\ref{fig:gw.spectrum}.
 The corresponding peak frequency of the total signal lies well within the sensitivity ranges of future detectors such as LISA, DECIGO, and BBO.
+In the left panel of figure~\ref{fig:gw.spectrum}, the red solid line shows the variation of the GW energy density with frequency for the operator $\mathcal{O}_H$ (BP1).
+We then include the contributions from the remaining operators, one at a time, to examine their impact on the GW energy density.
+We find that the inclusion of the operator $\mathcal{O}_{HD}$ (BP2) enhances the GW energy density.
+In contrast, the inclusion of the operators $\mathcal{O}_{H\Box}$ (BP3) and $\mathcal{O}_{tH}$ (BP4) leads to a suppression of the GW energy density, consistent with the change in the strength of the EWPT, $v_c/T_c$, shown in the right panel of figure~\ref{fig:ewpt-wc} for negative values of effective couplings.

 The sensitivity of upcoming GW detectors sensitive to the effective couplings can be effectively quantified through the signal-to-noise ratio (SNR).
 The SNR corresponding to the detection of the GW spectrum is expressed as \cite{Seto:2005qy,Hashino:2018wee}